 Holi, across the country

 13th March 2017

-One of the oldest and best known festivals in India, Holi sees an explosion of colour, love, and laughter across India.
+One of the oldest and best known festivals in India, Holi sees an explosion of color, love, and laughter across India.
 Giving thanks to the start of spring, the celebrations begin the night before with a pyre for the symbolic burning of the demon Holika, and people gather to sing, dance and give praise.
-The day following is markedly different with a country-wide water and coloured powder fight that leaves it participants full of joy and Bhang.
+The day following is markedly different with a country-wide water and colored powder fight that leaves it participants full of joy and Bhang.
 It is believed that Lord Krishna celebrated Holi in this fashion, and so it is quite wonderful that today’s celebrations maintain this jubilant feel.
-Udaipur captures the intensity of Holi like no other place in India as the beauty of the lake city provides the perfect backdrop of a bright and alive festival of colour.
+Udaipur captures the intensity of Holi like no other place in India as the beauty of the lake city provides the perfect backdrop of a bright and alive festival of color.